portworx/px-docs/cloud-config.md

 sidebar: home_sidebar
 ---

-This is the schema definition for a valid PX configuration file.
-This file is expected to be available at `/etc/pwx/config.json`
+This is the schema definition for a valid yaml file.
+For AWS, this file is passed in through user-data.

 ```
 portworx: